RAvdek/legendrian_links/README.md

 - Application is maintaining some variables between requests?
 I think this is due to mutable function args.
 Should be solved now.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
-To translate Sivek, do (y - 1).
 - UI: Ordering of generators is annoyingly out of place.
 Should also count numbers of augs.
 - Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Make tables nicer using some JS library.
 Big tables can be condensed.
 It would also be nice to sort data.
 - Introduce t coordinate in differentials.
 (This is not so important for augmentations where we can use t=1 for Z/2Z coeffs).
 - Ability to flip orientations of link components.
 Currently upper-left corner always points right.
-- Ability to reverse orientations on link components.
 - Orientations: Process disks into differentials for LCH with Z coefficients.
 - Carry out orientation processing for RSFT differentials.
+This requires theoretical work.
 - Algorithmically determine a plat diagram from a grid diagram.
 - Compute differentials for 2-copies and twisted 2-copies.
 - In the we interface, users can do basic input links, flip components, etc with HTML / javascript input.